ubi-for-the-uk/ubi-blog/content/blog/merit/index.md

 Although I am currently applying for positions in the tech sector, I don't feel that I am in competition with foreigners.
 In fact, I don't even feel that I am in competition with my fellow Brits most of the time.
 The employer's minimum requirements are the real obstacle.
 Not the other applicants.

-I am glad that the government is pulling out all the stops to ensure that Britain remains competitive in the global tech.
+I am glad that the government is pulling out all the stops to ensure that Britain remains competitive in global tech.

 ## Foreign nurses are still very welcome